 For more home organisation ideas, check out these:

 - Toy storage solutions

 - 35 ways to easily declutter your home

-- Spring cleaning checklist with printable
+- Spring cleaning checklist

 - Kitchen gifts for people who love to cook

 - Meal planning tips for beginners + printables